Above Your Master? The Sin of Winsomeness

 Third, don’t forget about the time Jesus was pronouncing woes on the Pharisees and a lawyer protested, “Teacher, in saying these things you insult us also.”
 What do you suppose a winsome preacher would say?
 Maybe try to explain how he was misunderstood?
 Sprinkle in some nuance?
 What about Christ?
 He replied, “Woe to you lawyers also!”
 (Lk.
 11:42–46).
 Jesus thanks the lawyer for the reminder and turns to ‘insult’ his group as well.

 Surely, some are thinking, “But what about the parables, those were winsome?”
 Were they?
 Why did Jesus teach in stories?
 He tells us, “This is why I speak to them in parables, because seeing they do not see, and hearing they do not hear, nor do they understand” (Matt.
 13:13).
 Christ told parables to conceal and harden people—not very winsome.
-Christ’s philosophy of ministry was NOT winsomeness.
+Christ’s philosophy of ministry was not winsomeness.
 It was based on truth.

 If your desire for being winsome makes you cringe at these sayings of Christ, or to think Christians can’t speak like their master, then you think you know better than God the Son.
 You think, at some level, that you’re above your master.
 If you prefer winsome lies to hard truths, you’re part of the problem.
 If a winsome error is more pleasing to your heart than a harsh truth then you are flirting with the father of lies (John 8:44) and not following the one who is the truth (John 14:6).
 Check yourself, and repent.